NicoleQueen/git-workflow-merge-conflicts/README.md

 ## Introduction

-When working on our own on utilizing a standard git workflow a project, chances are we may not encounter clashing code when merging between branches.
+When we're using Git to organize a solo project, there's a low chance of running into code conflicts between branches.
 However, in a collaborative environment, things can get a little messy.

 Don't let it cause alarm!
 With a little bit of context, time, and patience, we can often step through merge conflicts and "resolve" them one by one, ending up